 - If you are sending attachments, include personalized text and specific references to the attachment (i.e., “Attached, in Word format, is my paper on...”) to help the recipient know that the message and attachment are indeed from you.

 - Don’t use University resources, computing or otherwise, for commercial purposes.

-- Realize that if you die while you are a member of the UVa community, your stored email and files are a part of your personal effects and records that will be given to your executor (the person—usually a family member—designated to deal with your property at your death) if he or she requests it.
+- Realize that if you die while you are a member of the UVA community, your stored email and files are a part of your personal effects and records and there must be written instructions on who may access them after your death.

 The University’s Web server and tools are in place to help you publish a personal home page.
-ITS’s Training Services group and the University Library provide courses designed to help you publish your home page.
 Remember that you are expected to act responsibly when publishing your home page, just as you are in all use of computing resources at the University.

 The University’s computing resources are intended to enable the institution to carry out its responsibilities of education, research, and public service.
 Therefore, these functions have priority in using computing resources; however, the University recognizes the value of the Internet as a resource for information and communication.
 When computing resources are available, students may use them for co-curricular or personal purposes provided they abide by the policies and procedures governing such use.